Antti Rauhala

 }

-Result: Aito automatically uses all fields from the where clause (VendorName, Amount, Description, VendorIndustry, VendorServiceType) to find similar patterns in historical data, achieving 95%+ accuracy even for completely new vendors.
+Result: Aito automatically uses all fields from the where clause (VendorName, Amount, Description, VendorIndustry, VendorServiceType) to find similar patterns in historical data, maintaining high accuracy (85-90%) even for completely new vendors - a significant improvement over traditional ML which typically drops below 50% accuracy for unknown entities.

-Let's examine how these improvements transform high-volume invoice processing, using insights from our customer Posti's automation success:
+Let's examine how these improvements transform high-volume invoice processing in production environments:

 Challenge: Bob, a new IT manager, joins the company.
 He has zero historical invoice approvals.